DEVELOPER710/SIT_Canteen/README.md

 # SIT_Canteen
-Webpage for SIT Canteen's menu
+Webpage for SIT Canteen's menu created by Aryan